-Policy Partnerships Te Puni
+Policy Partnerships Te Puni - Te Puni Kōkiri

-Our Policy Partnerships Te Puni works at the forefront of policy development within Te Puni Kōkiri.
-We’re currently looking for talented and dedicated Policy Analysts to join our Wellington National Office to be a part of designing, developing and delivering the policies that will facilitate ongoing success.
+Our Policy Partnerships Te Puni works at the forefront of policy development within Te Puni Kōkiri, and we’re looking to build our existing talent base and recruit an experienced Principal Policy Analyst to join our Whānau Wellbeing Team, located in our Wellington National Office.

 Principal Policy Analyst

 As a Principal Policy Analyst professional you will provide intellectual vision and leadership, and you will have extensive knowledge of machinery of government and public policy to support whānau and tamariki to thrive.

 You will demonstrate a drive for results achieved through initiative and leadership, and you will be able to forge strong working relationships with key stakeholders.
 You will quickly assimilate new and complex information, and apply your excellent written and verbal communication skills and ability to work to tight timeframes.
 As a natural and effective communicator, you will work collaboratively with your intellectual peers within Te Puni Kōkiri and across government departments to produce and inspire innovative policy that delivers results.

 You will have extensive experience working on complex policy matters and leading the design and development of policy advice to Ministers.